oracle-livelabs/database/microtx-xa-stock-broker-app/run-xa-app/run-xa-app.md

 The container images that you have created are available in your Minikube container registry.

-## Task 4: Update the values.yaml File

-The sample application files also contain the `values.yaml` file.
-This is the manifest file, which contains the deployment configuration details for the Bank and Trading application.

-The `values.yaml` file provides details about the Docker images of each microservice, the credentials to use when pulling the Docker images, and details to access the resource managers.
-While installing the sample application, Helm uses the values you provide to pull the sample application images from the Minikube container registry.

-To provide the configuration and environment details in the `values.yaml` file:

-1. Open the `values.yaml` file, which is located in the `/home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp/Helmcharts` folder, in any code editor.
-This file contains sample values.
-Replace these sample values with values that are specific to your environment.

-2. Under `StockBroker`, set `deploymentEnabled` to `true`.
-You must set this flag to true before deploying the Stock Broker service.

-3. Save your changes.

-## Task 5: Install the Bank and Trading Application
+## Task 5: Install the Banking and Trading Application

-Install the Bank and Trading application in the `otmm` namespace, where you have installed MicroTx.
-While installing the sample application, Helm uses the configuration details you provide in the values.yaml file.
+Install the Banking and Trading application in the `otmm` namespace, where you have installed MicroTx.
+While installing the Banking and Trading application, Helm uses the configuration details you have provided in the `values.yaml` file.

-1. Run the following commands to install the Bank and Trading application.
+1. Run the following commands to install the Banking and Trading application.

     ```text
     <copy>